charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceComplete.md

 ## Overview

+TELL THEM ABOUT build-copy-worker
+TELL THEM ABOUT killnode and kcp.
+TELL THEM TO ADD nohup.out to repo .gitignore

 The goal of this assignment is to help you organze, finalize and hone the projects you have been working on this quarter.

 - All your programs should _just work_ when started.